 What is it feeding?

-Feedback often says more about the person giving the feedback than the person receiving it - WE will tend to notice things that are not working in accordance with our own belief system and idea of what is 'right' or 'wrong.'
+Feedback often says more about the person giving the feedback than the person receiving it - We will tend to notice things that are not working in accordance with our own belief system and our idea of what is 'right' or 'wrong.'
 Awareness of what you are feeding and why is the key to being an effective mentor.